danlentz/clj-uuid/README.md

-The special UUID, `#uuid "00000000-0000-0000-0000-000000000000"` is known as the _null UUID_ or _version 0 UUID_ and can be useful for representing special values such as _nil_ or _null-context.
+The special UUID, `#uuid "00000000-0000-0000-0000-000000000000"` is known as the _null UUID_ or _version 0 UUID_ and can be useful for representing special values such as _nil_ or _null-context_.
 One may reference the null UUID declaratively or functionally, although it is best to pick one convention and remain consistant.